 Individuals are not allowed to make presentations to the SBOE at their meeting.
 Discussion of individual variance cases is made in Executive Session, a portion of the meeting that is not open to the public.
-Recommendations are made by case number at the public meeting at which the vote is also taken.
-Individuals are welcome to attend the public portion of the meeting.

 8. How will I find out whether or not I have been granted a variance?